magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 github_link: cloud/live/sens-data-over.md
 ---

-## Deployment and security in a nutshell
+## Deployment and configuration in a nutshell
 In version 2.1.4, Magento Enterprise Cloud Edition decreased deployment downtime and improved how you manage your configuration:

 *	Dramatically reduced downtime during deployment to a staging or production system.
-*	Manage sensitive data (such as payment gateway passwords) without storing them on the file system, database, or source control.
+*	New method to manage sensitive data (such as payment gateway passwords) without storing them on the file system, database, or source control.
-*	Store environment-specific configuration data (such as store locale settings and minification settings) in a new configuration file, `app/etc/config.local.php`, which is managed in source control.
+*	Improved method to manage system-specific configuration data (such as store locale settings and minification settings) in a new configuration file, `app/etc/config.local.php`, which is in source control.

 ### Performance improvements
 We achieve performance improvements by moving static view file generation from the deployment phase to the _build_ phase.
 The build phase doesn't affect your site's downtime; the time required to create CSS files, images, and so on, happens before the site deploys.